thisisaaronland/mapzen-slippy-map/README.md

 ## Caveats

-This does do a _bunch_ of things that any normal map does, yet.
+This doesn't do a _bunch_ of things that any normal map does, yet.

 ## How to use this thing